WOODBRIDGE HOME & AWAY CHALLENGE

 How did the Challenge Come About?

 Paul Simpson, Commercial Director of Woodbridge Rugby Club, explains his inspiration for the Challenge:

-“We have been working closely with our major partners, Woodbridge School, on ways to support the mental health and wellbeing of our students and junior members at this challenging time.
+“We had been working closely with our major partners, Woodbridge School, on ways to support the mental health and wellbeing of our students and junior members at that challenging time.

 “I was impressed by the achievements of friends on Strava, a fitness tracking app.
 Despite self-isolating at home, Abi and her son, Arthur wanted to complete a three-mile run and they calculated that 52 laps of their house was bang on three miles and ran it.

 “This gave me the idea of a distance-based physical challenge, to encourage all in the household away from screens and mundane tasks to the physical and mental health benefits of regular exercise.